riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 conda install -c menpo opencv3
 ```

    4. Because ROS Kinetic (or any edition of ROS for that matter)  natively uses Python 2.7, and has it's own computer vision file (`cv2.so`) which overrides any other Python import request to OpenCV.
 This is located in the `/opt/ros/kinetic/lib/python2.7/dist-packages`, which is called when ROS is activated in our .bashrc inclusions (`source /opt/ros/kinetic/setup.bash`).
 There are a few workarounds for this; we could remove that line from the .bashrc inclusions; however, that will mean that any Python 2.7 script called from ther terminal in ROS will break, which is not an ideal solution.
-Instead, ensure that any Python script you write that utilizes OpenCV containts the following line of code:
+Instead, ensure that any Python script you write that utilizes OpenCV contains the folloing code before the import calls:

 ```
+while True:
+    try:
         sys.path.remove('/opt/ros/kinetic/lib/python2.7/dist-packages')
+        break
+    except ValueError:
+        print('/opt/ros/kinetic/lib/python2.7/dist-packages aready removed from sys.path')
+        print(' ')
+        break
 ```
+   This code will remove the `/opt/ros/kinetic/lib/python2.7/dist-packages` from the PYTHONPATH, leaving only the Anaconda (and any other import paths you may have on your system) import path.
+The try-catch syntax is necessary because after the path has been removed from the interpreter, subsequent calls will throw an error (trying to remove a path that does not exist).

    5. Install the dependencies.
 Note that there is some flexibility on which packages are necessary here.
 This is a generous list of dependencies, some of which may already be installed on your system: